Division of Hunter

 The Division of Hunter is an Australian electoral division in the state of New South Wales.
 The division was proclaimed in 1900, and was one of the original 65 divisions to be contested at the first federal election.
 The division was named after Captain John Hunter, the second Governor of New South Wales.
-It covers rural, regional and suburban areas centered on the Hunter Region, including the towns of Singleton, Muswellbrook and Cessnock.
+It covers rural, regional and suburban areas centred on the Hunter Valley, including the towns of Singleton, Muswellbrook and Cessnock.
 It also extends into parts of Greater Newcastle, covering suburbs such as Cameron Park, Edgeworth, Toronto and Morisset.

 Hunter is a largely blue-collar electorate.
 Hunter's economic base includes agriculture and mining, being dominated by a mix of rural and coal mining communities.
 The Hunter Region is one of the few remaining Labor-voting regional areas of New South Wales.

-The current member since the 2022 federal election, is Daniel Repacholi, a member of the Australian Labor Party.
+The current member since the 2022 federal election, is Dan Repacholi, a member of the Australian Labor Party.